 You will be invited to attend and participate in the combined staff and student seminar programme.
 This provides a collegiate forum for sharing and discussing current topics and ideas.

 You will be provided with suitable training and opportunities for teaching practice.
-We can offer 10 hour teaching projects to our postgraduate researchers tailored to abilities / experience and departmental needs.
+We can offer 10 hour paid teaching projects to our postgraduate researchers tailored to abilities / experience and departmental needs.

 You will participate in the University's researcher development programme including: academic writing; literature review; research ethics and governance; developing your academic profile; impact and public engagement; project management; proof reading and editing; and viva (oral defence of thesis) preparation.